AmsaleTsige/alx-low_level_programming/0x0B-malloc_free/README.md

 This is Malloc, free ALXAssignment
 Task 0 Write a function that creates an array of chars, and initializes it with a specific char.
 Task 1 Write a function that returns a pointer to a newly allocated space in memory, which contains a copy of the string given as a parameter.
+Task 2 Write a function that concatenates two strings.